varnish/varnish-wiki/source/content/tutorials/varnish/vcl.rst

 **vcl_backened_error:**

-- called if backend fetch has failed or if `max_retries` has exceeded
+- called if backend fetch has failed or if `max_retries` has been exceeded
-- sythetic object is generated in VCL using the `synthetic()` function
+- synthetic object is generated in VCL using the `synthetic()` function
 - may end up in cache
 - terminates with return(action)
     - deliver